hermscoder/data-structures-algorithms/README.md

 And that's because the catch of the quickSort is the fact that we can **run quickSort on the left and right** of a pivot.

-If the array comes already ordered, it means that there will be no left elements, as the ones in the left are smaller than the pivot.
+If the array comes already ordered, it means that **there will be no left elements**, as the ones in the left are smaller than the pivot.

 Like in this example: